 The question is, how can we escape our soul’s inevitable demise from spiritual blindness?

-In my experience, I liken myself to a scientist who has just discovered the one and only cure to a debilitating disease.
-Having known how many people are in desperate need of that valuable breakthrough, I simply could not afford to withhold the information knowing everyone around me is dying.
+I liken myself to a scientist who has just discovered the one and only cure to a debilitating disease.
+People are in desperate need of that valuable breakthrough, I simply could not afford to withhold the information knowing everyone around me is dying.
 Doing so in my strong conviction feels like I’m committing a crime.

 In spiritual terms, the debilitating disease is called sin.
 The only cure to man’s sinfulness is none other than a PERSONAL RELATIONSHIP and a life changing encounter with JESUS CHRIST.
 No affiliation to a particular church can save you, only Jesus Christ can.